dataset-ninja/minne-apple/README.md

-# minne-apple
+# MinneApple: A benchmark dataset for apple detection and segmentation

-MinneApple: A Benchmark Dataset for Apple Detection and Segmentation
+MinneApple is a dataset for instance segmentation, object detection, semantic segmentation tasks.